 14. Recognize the Veterans in church on the Sunday before or after Veterans Day

 15. Did you know November is also Military Family Month?
 By thanking the family, you thank the Veteran.Family Matters Blog: Nation Celebrates Military Family Month

-16. Nearly 40 percent of our veteran population is 65 or older, give a veteran your phone number and ask them to call if they need help around the house.
-Make a note to call them this winter to see what they need.
+16. Nearly 40 percent of our veteran population is 65 or older.
+Give a veteran your phone number and ask them to call if they need help around the house.
+Please make a note to call them this winter to see what they need.

 17. Have your children paint a picture or write a letter.
-Send it to your grandparent, parent, aunt, uncle, brother, sister, any relative that is a Veteran.
+Send it to your grandparent, parent, aunt, uncle, brother, sister, or any relative who is a Veteran.